UnityGuillaume/MarkdownRenderer/README.md

 The Markdown support implementation may miss some bits, so this list some quirks it may have.
 This also highlight some special keyword/command it has, especially in link, specific to unity.

+## Video Support

+The renderer support video file, either local path (stored in the project) or remote path.
+The system rely on the Unity VideoPlayer so refer to the [file compatibility documentation](https://docs.unity3d.com/Manual/video-sources-compatibility-target-platforms.html) for more info on what is supported and not.

+Video use the same syntax as image, but will load as video if the path extension is one of `.asf, .avi, .dv, .m4v, .mov, .mp4, .mpg, .mpeg, .ogv, .vp8, .webm, .wmv`

 ## Relative path